-By examining the reactions sparked by Emmerick’s life, and following the twists and turns of her long afterlife, this project’s goal is to reveal how Catholics sustained and re-imagined their inherited faith traditions to meet the evolving challenges they faced as modern Germans; to determine who was able to participate in this process; and to track how this changed over time.
-Taking into account the interplay between the conditions that made possible modern “imagined communities” with the deep history of the Church’s ever-evolving tradition, it will explore how Catholics have continuously fashioned a usable past from their religious heritage to assert belonging and to address their present-day needs and desires.
-Following how Emmerick took on new forms and meanings in her long afterlife makes this re-imagination of Catholic tradition, rather than mere revival, its richness and its continued relevance, very clear.
+My book manuscript will greatly expand the scope of my dissertation, which focused primarily on Emmerick’s lifetime.
+By examining the twists and turns of her long afterlife up to the present day, it will reveal how Catholics have continually sustained and re-imagined their inherited faith traditions to meet the evolving challenges they faced as modern Germans; to determine who was able to participate in this process; and to track how this changed over time.
+Taking into account the interplay between the conditions that made possible modern “imagined communities” with the deep history of the Church’s ever-evolving tradition, it will explore how generations of German Catholics have fashioned a usable past from their religious heritage to assert belonging and to address their present-day needs and desires.

 My Second Book: Transatlantic Catholicism in the Industrial Age

 As I complete this project, I am also looking forward to new research endeavors.
 My second book, tentatively titled “Transatlantic Catholicism in the Industrial Age,” will use the tragic sinking of the passenger liner SS Deutschland in 1875 as a jumping-off point.
 Aboard the vessel were five Franciscan nuns fleeing anti-Catholic regulations in Bismarck’s Germany, intending to establish a new monastery and serve German immigrants in the St. Louis area.
 All five nuns died in the sinking of the Deutschland, which ran aground on British shores.
 English Catholics buried the five nuns with great solemnity.
 The tragic event inspired Gerald Manley Hopkins to write one of his most famous poems, “The Wreck of the Deutschland,” which would not be published until after his death.